mprib/osg-analysis/README.md

 In the end, the process of pulling everything together is going to be a bit of a mess.
 But here we are.

+# Pipeline

+The visual 3d pipeline that is used to create the output being processed here is stored in osg-analysis\pipelines\pipeline_generate_trunk_angles.v3s

+The output is stored in osg-analysis\pipelines\pipe-out.
+It talks about 10 minutes to run (~10 seconds per file, 50 files)

+# Pipeline Consolidation

+Here I will try

 # Initial Plan to Proceed

 I will say at the outset that I have concerns about the file structure that I have set up here.
 The way things either are or are not nested seems like it will create issues down the line.
 I'm going to give myself permission right now to not worry about that, to just get deep into things and change stuff on the fly.